Building an inclusive culture within the NHS workforce

 Through a situational learning approach, drawing on experiences from the clinical floor and office, it equipped junior doctors and other staff to more confidently engage with complex ED&I scenarios.

 The awareness and confidence of the teams trained has increased, especially when dealing with complex cases.
-Across the multiple sessions delivered to HEE, RightTrack Learning have received positive comments such as:
+Across the multiple sessions delivered to NHS England, RightTrack Learning have received positive comments such as:

-David Turner, Quality Programme Lead at Health Education England said:
+David Turner, Quality Programme Lead at NHS England North East North Cumbria said: